ixvu/w4111_wiki/transactions.md

                * T2  &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;`R(A) W(A)`
                * The case will cause some problems(it is unrecoverable), but it is allowed for this lock mechanism.
        * Strict two-phase locking (Strict 2PL): Growing phase: acquire locks   Shrinking phase: release locks.
 But HOLD ON locks until commit/abort.
-               * This idea is useful and can avoid cascading rollbacks and gurantees serializable schedules.
+               * This idea is useful and can avoid cascading rollbacks and guarantees serializable schedules.
                * To be specific the following case is forbidden since T1 will hold the lock for W(A) before ABORT op
                * T1  `R(A) W(B) W(A)`&emsp;&emsp;&emsp;&emsp;`ABORT`
                * T2  &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;`R(A) W(A)`